varad-pisale/MP3-Player/README.md

 # MP3-Player
- An Mp3 Player made by me using C++
+ An Mp3 Player made by me using C++.
+Since C++ itself cannot play .mp3 files, I used Media Foundation to play the songs.
+It used OOPs concepts to provide security for files and avoids corrupting them.

 -> How to Use
 1. Save all your songs in respective Playlists and save all the Playlists together in a single folder.
 Example:- "My Songs".